 - Rinse and repeat steps 4 and 5 until you are pleased with the engine’s cleanliness.

-Pro Tips To Clean Engine Bay
+Pro Tips to Clean an Engine Bay

 The Drive’s editors have washed countless rides over the years, and we’ve picked up a handful of pro tips along the way.
 Lucky for you, we’re in a sharing mood.
-Check these out.

 - Wash your engine bay after your car has cooled down.
 If you wash it while it’s hot, it could produce steam that can crack plastics, corrode wires, or scald you.

-- If you’re washing your engine bay by hand, use the two-bucket method so as to not bring dirt, contaminants and debris back into the engine bay.
+- If you’re washing your engine bay by hand, use the two-bucket method so as to not bring dirt, contaminants, and debris back into the engine bay.

 FAQs About Cleaning an Engine Bay